WalidGharianiEAGLE/py-cdr/README.md

 ## Installation

-CDRApi will be installed using pip
+pycdr will be installed using pip

 ## Usage